 The impact of the Coronavirus (Covid-19) pandemic on the Company includes decreased revenue due to the general decrease in interest rates.
 To address and mitigate the negative effects on the Company, a range of measures were implemented to reduce risk.
-These included in particular reducing interest rates offered to investors and general management of costs.
+These included in particular reducing interest rates offered to investors.